 Then, take a close look at the given pictures and locate the important trends.

 Next, go to the model answer with blank spaces.
 Go through it once or twice.

 After that, look at the clue box and try to match words or phrases with the trends you located earlier.

-Afterwards, put your answers down in the correct order.
+Afterward, put your answers down in the correct order.